blacklabelops-legacy/letsencrypt/README.md

 # Let's Encrypt Domains

 You can specify multiple domain which will be handled by the image.
 Each domain must be followed by a number:

+Note: Multiple domains will result in one certificate with the specified domains!
+Letsencrypt currently takes the certificate specified with LETSENCRYPT_DOMAIN1 as the certificate name for all subcertificates!

 Example: